 Madagascar may also have large deposits of oil and gas – its proximity to Mozambique and Tanzania, where large reserves were discovered over the past few years, suggest this is likely, although prospecting is still at an early stage.
 Only one on-shore block has so far been confirmed as being commercially viable (a heavy oil deposit in western Madagascar).

 Prospecting in the extractive sector virtually ground to a halt during the transition years (2009–13), but with the return to political stability in 2014, many are keeping a watchful eye on developments.
 The Malagasies are understandably keen to make the best of their natural wealth, but with this expectation comes great anxiety about the environmental impact of such projects.
-Madagascar was suspended from the Extractive Industries Transparency Initiative (EITI) during the transition but was reintegrated in June 2014 and is striving to become fully compliant.
+Madagascar was suspended from the Extractive Industries Transparency Initiative (EITI) during the transition but was reintegrated in June 2014.
+It was suspended again in 2018–19 for failing to comply with reporting requirements but the new government, appointed after the 2019 parliamentary elections, has vowed to make full compliance a priority.

 Madagascar’s seas also suffer from overfishing.
 Human population growth and lack of food and employment alternatives in the south have pushed marine ecosystems to the brink.
 A number of NGOs are currently working with coastal communities to improve their livelihood’s sustainability and have developed successful Locally Managed Marine Protected Areas.

-The government of Madagascar is also working to move its shrimp industry towards Marine Stewardship Certification (MSC).
-The sector has gone through hard times since the early 2000s with the dwindling of stocks.
+Stakeholders in southwest Madagascar launched an ambitious action plan in early 2019 to move the region's octopus fishery towards Marine Stewardship Certification (MSC).
 Sustainable fishing practices would not only protect marine resources, but also guarantee long-term employment for those depending on this activity for their livelihood.

 Feature: Lost Giants